 I’ll admit, I haven’t had the opportunity to try any of the videos yet, but I do have plans to fully try out at least the Chicago and Boston videos because I’ve run both of those marathons.

 Following are some screen shots of each product.
 You can click on each image to be brought to the purchase page.

-Usually my treadmill workouts are gradually increasing the treadmill speed up to 7.5 – 8.0, so I can complete 4 – 5 miles within 30 – 40 minutes.
+Usually my treadmill workouts include gradually increasing the treadmill speed up to 7.5 – 8.0, so I can complete 4 – 5 miles within 30 – 40 minutes.
 I also put the incline at 1.5 to 2.0.
-I really should try to investigate and try some actual workouts into my routine.
-These would be workouts where I very speed up to 9.0 and incline to 5+.
-I’ll plan on doing that in subsequent posts.
+To add variety & get me in better shape, I’ve started some actual workouts on the treadmill.
+These pre-programed workouts include a hill workout which can get up to 9.0+ and 6+ on the incline.

-If you’re considering purchasing a treadmill, I’ve worked with a friend to put together the following buying guide.
+If you’re considering purchasing any kind of treadmill (not just an economical one), I’ve worked with a friend to put together the following buying guide.